 - A minimum of 60 semester credits in courses numbered 1000 or above. - A minimum cumulative grade point average (GPA) of 2.0 in courses numbered 1000 or above at ARCC. - Some students may need preparatory courses in the areas of English, mathematics or reading.
 Courses numbered below 1000 will not apply toward this degree. - Satisfy residency requirements. - A minimum grade of C must be earned in all program requirements. - Completion of specific degree requirements. - Each state university has specific program requirements for completion.
-Please speak with your advisor about requirements at receiving institutions.

-Course has prerequisite - see course schedule or catalog description.
-Course requires Instructor permission.
+Please speak with your advisor about requirements at receiving institutions. - Course has prerequisite see course schedule or catalog description.
+Course requires Instructor permission. - NOTE: You are encouraged to contact an academic advisor at 763-433-1230 for course planning assistance and information about transfer credit evaluation and transfer options.